pushme-pullyou/pushme-pullyou.github.io/README.md

 * Explore GitHub using the GitHub API
 * Explore the GitHub API using entry-level, plain-vanilla JavaScript

+## Upcoming

+* Get official Twittter name for each symbol - using Twitter API

 ## Naming Convention

 See: [List of Doctor Dolittle characters]( https://en.wikipedia.org/wiki/List_of_Doctor_Dolittle_characters )